davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 `Control.Concurrent.MVar.putMVar` takes an `MVar` and a value and puts the value in the `MVar`.
 We'll use it to store a reference to the server process to terminate it later.
 We'll also use it to put build processes into `currentBuild`.
-Where `serverProcess` is some `ProcessHandle` of an already running server:

 {% highlight haskell %}
 putMVar currentServer serverProcess
 {% endhighlight %}

-Now `currentServer` is sharing the `serverProcess` across threads.
+If `serverProcess` is some `ProcessHandle` of an already running server, `currentServer` in the above code now shares the `serverProcess` across threads.

 ### Taking a value out of an `MVar`
 `Control.Concurrent.MVar.tryTakeMVar` is one way of taking a value out